RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Schedule update

 The hub can perform update at a regular interval.
-For example, refresh the devices status and send them to ARTIK Cloud.
-To do so, you need to put the  information into config.json and implement scheduledUpdate function in the javascript file.
-The following is an example:
+For example, get the status of the devices and send them to ARTIK Cloud.
+To do so, specify 'scheduleUpdate' to be true in config.json and implement scheduledUpdate() function in the JavaScript file as the following example:

 ~~~ json
 // in config file